sudexp/wordpress-tutorial/README.md

 </div>
 ```

-Fill in the slides that we have with different parameters on the example of one of them:
+Fill in slides that we have with different parameters (on example of one of them):

 *Dashboard --> Posts --> Dreams Come True --> Add image --> Upload Image --> Select Files --> img/bg_1 --> Select --> Text Color = dark --> Button = on --> Resourse Link = https://github.com/sudexp/wordpress-tutorial --> Update*